Revolution (Beatles song): Single version

 Lennon wanted "Revolution 1" to be the next Beatles single, but McCartney was reluctant to invite controversy, and argued along with Harrison that the track was too slow for a single.
 Lennon persisted, and rehearsals for a faster and louder remake began on 9 July.
 Recording started the following day.
 Writing in 2014, music journalist Ian Fortnam paired "Revolution" with the White Album track "Helter Skelter" as the Beatles' two "proto-metal experiment[s]" of 1968.

 The song begins with "a startling machine-gun fuzz guitar riff", according to music critic Richie Unterberger, with Lennon and Harrison's guitars prominent throughout the track.
+It was borrowed from Pee Wee Crayton's "Do Unto Others".
+In the words of Paul McCartney, the riff was played on "a bit of a cheap Gibson", a hollowbody guitar with a laminated maple top that gave it some bite and warmth.
 The distorted sound was achieved by direct injection of the guitar signal into the mixing console.
 Emerick later explained that he routed the signal through two microphone preamplifiers in series while keeping the amount of overload just below the point of overheating the console.
 This was such a severe abuse of the studio equipment that Emerick thought, "If I was the studio manager and saw this going on, I'd fire myself."
 Lennon overdubbed the opening scream, and double-tracked some of the words "so roughly that its careless spontaneity becomes a point in itself", according to author Ian MacDonald.

 "Revolution" was performed in a higher key, B major, compared to the A major of "Revolution 1".
 The "shoo-bee-do-wop" backing vocals were omitted in the remake, and an instrumental break was added.
 "Revolution" was given a climactic ending, as opposed to the fade out of "Revolution 1".
 For this version, Lennon unequivocally sang "count me out".
 An electric piano overdub by Nicky Hopkins was added on 11 July, with final overdubs taking place on 13 July and mono mixing on 15 July.

 Despite Lennon's efforts, McCartney's "Hey Jude" was selected as the A-side of the band's next single.
 Having sought to reassert his leadership of the Beatles over McCartney, Lennon reluctantly agreed to have "Revolution" demoted to the B-side.